Need to talk? Call 1800 882 436.

 • they are toilet training and need to get to the bathroom easily

+If you are using an adult bed, make sure there is no space between the bed and the wall where your child could get stuck.
 You can use a portable bed rail to stop your child falling out of bed.
-Make sure it is installed properly and that there is no gap between the mattress and the rail.
+It is important to make sure it is installed properly and that there is no gap between the mattress and the rail.
+You can lay soft floor materials below the bed in case they fall out.

 • Install safety locks on any windows — make sure any gaps aren’t big enough for your child to climb through.